 Certified Sex Addiction Therapist Certifications & Licensure

 Certified sex addiction therapist (CAST) credential awarded by the International Institute for Trauma and Addiction Professionals (IITAP).
-This is a voluntary credential and not required by state licensing boards.
+This is a voluntary credential and is not required by state licensing boards.
 It can be advantageous when applying for jobs or to demonstrate to clients a high level of competency in this field.

-Unlike other certifications which are earned upon passing an exam, this certificate requires candidates to complete four training modules in sex addiction therapy.
-Each module takes four-and-a-half days to complete and costs $1,300 to $1,450 depending on when registration is submitted.
+Unlike other certifications, which are earned upon passing an exam, this certificate requires candidates to complete four training modules in sex addiction therapy.
+Each module takes four and a half days to complete and costs $1,300 to $1,450, depending on when registration is submitted.

 - Be fully licensed to provide mental health therapy to clients without supervision.
 This can include social workers, psychologists, counselors, therapists, and psychiatrists